 He also does voluntary work at a youth club during the week, which he really enjoys.

 In addition Earl sees his Linkworker regularly, as well as a clinical support team to guide him with various therapy sessions each week.

 His main goal for the year ahead is to improve his relationships at home with his family and to continue to build solid foundations.

 Since being at Daniel Yorath House, things have improved greatly and enabled us to get back to a ‘new’ normal.
 Earl has made huge progress and home life is so much easier nowPatricia (Earl's Mum)

-One other exciting event over the past year for Earl was that he became an uncle in November 2016 and then became Godfather to his niece in March 2017.
+One other exciting event over the past couple of years for Earl was that he became an uncle in November 2016 and then became Godfather to his niece in March 2017.
 Asked if he would go though the filming process again Earl said: